vaer-k/dot-emacs/README.md

    where Emacs looks for configuration files, and deleting these files and directories will ensure that you start with a clean slate.
 3. Clone and rename dir to `~/.emacs.d`.
-4. For Python support, run `pip install jedi flake8 autopep8 yapf`
+4. For Python support, run `pip install jedi flake8 autopep8 yapf black autopep8`
 5. `neotree` requires some special fonts: `M-x all-the-icons-install-fonts`.
 I have experienced an issue with this function where the fonts aren't properly downloaded.
 You may have to manually download those fonts.
 See this issue for more info: https://github.com/domtronn/all-the-icons.el/issues/134

 Then open Emacs.